jonmmar/maram-cc-site/influences.md

 Stephen Hawking showed that black holes aren't entirely black.
 Thanks to quantum effects at the edge of the event horizon, they emit radiation, what we now call Hawking radiation.
 Over time, this radiation can bleed away the black hole’s mass.
 But this creates a problem: if black holes evaporate, where does the information go?
 Was it destroyed?
 That would break the rules of quantum mechanics, which insist that information must be preserved.
 If it's not destroyed, where is it stored?
 That question still isn't resolved.
 Some say it’s encoded on the event horizon itself, like a hologram, a boundary where all the volume’s information is smeared flat.
 Others say it’s somehow scrambled into the radiation.
 Others still suspect we don’t know what spacetime really is.

 ## Martin Heidegger
-Philosophers have wrestled with this too.
 Martin Heidegger asked, "Why is there something rather than nothing?" and concluded that nothingness is not an object of knowledge, but the background against which meaning itself emerges.
 In formal logic, nothing is not an emptiness but a category, the null set, defined by exclusion rather than by content.
 Even that nothing is something.

 ## Werner Heisenberg
 In 1927, Werner Heisenberg formulated this as the uncertainty principle: the more precisely you know one property of a particle (like position), the less precisely you can know its conjugate (like momentum).
 But this isn’t just about knowledge.
 It’s about existence.
 The electron doesn’t hide its properties, it doesn’t have them in the classical sense.
 It is not a thing waiting to be found.
 It is a structural blur, collapsed into specificity only by interaction.